 - Preheat: Preheat smoker to 180 degrees F.

-- 350 Degrees until 165 Internal Temp: After 2 hours increase the temperature to 350 degrees F. and let the turkey continue to cook until the internal temperature reaches 165 degrees F. For a 13 pound turkey this took about 40 additional minutes.
+- 350 Degrees until 165 Internal Temp: After 2 hours increase the temperature to 350 degrees F. and let the turkey continue to cook until the internal temperature reaches 165 degrees F. (Note: For a 13 pound turkey this took about 40-60 additional minutes – this will vary for everyone).

 Notes